mchatzi/mirrorr/README.md

 1. Run (as root), from anywhere, ```bash -c "$(wget -qLO - https://github.com/mchatzi/mirrorr/install-mirrorr.sh)"```

    Mirrorr by default installs in ```/opt/mirrorr```.
-During installation you can specify a different directory; use an absolute path, spaces leave as is, no quotes necessary, no backslash necessary.
+During installation you can specify a different directory; use an absolute path, spaces leave as is, don't use quotes, no backslash necessary.
-   The installation installs python3, python3-flask, python3-yaml and python3-flask-cors, registers Mirrorr to run on startup and starts the Mirrorr web app
+   The installation installs rsync, python3, python3-flask, python3-yaml and python3-flask-cors, registers Mirrorr to run on startup and starts the Mirrorr web app

 1. Access the Frontend: